All Episodes

 Federal law has long provided criminal and civil penalties for employers who knowingly hire undocumented workers.

-The business executives in industries such as meatpacking, janitorial work, agriculture, hotels and restaurants could be held to an account for their role in driving down wages and low-cost immigrant labor.
+The business executives in industries such as meatpacking, janitorial work, agriculture, hotels, and restaurants could be held to an account for their role in driving down wages and low-cost immigrant labor.

 But that's not happening.

-Business executives are generally speaking, not being arrested or fined for their role in fueling this epidemic.
+Business executives are, generally speaking, not being arrested or fined for their role in fueling this epidemic.

-What's more, outsourcing and various work visa programs are widely exploited by business interests to replace American workers and depress the jobs of white collar employees.
+What's more, outsourcing and various work visa programs are widely exploited by business interests to replace American workers and depress the jobs of white-collar employees.

 Take the H-1B program.

-Originally designed in 1990 to plug a gap in scientific and techno technological knowledge and to bring over foreigners of quote distinguished merit and ability, the program has ballooned into a behemoth used to outsource tech jobs, particularly those in information technology.
+Originally designed in 1990 to plug a gap in scientific and technological knowledge and to bring over foreigners of quote distinguished merit and ability, the program has ballooned into a behemoth used to outsource tech jobs, particularly those in information technology.

-The Department of Justice has investigated Meta, the parent company of Facebook, and found that that company discriminated against American workers using H-1B visas, refusing to recruit, consider or hire qualified Americans for more than 2600 jobs.
+The Department of Justice has investigated Meta, the parent company of Facebook, and found that that company discriminated against American workers using H-1B visas, refusing to recruit, consider, or hire qualified Americans for more than 2,600 jobs.

-That's a mere point zero point.016% of company revenue.
+That's a mere 0.016% of company revenue.

-He campaigned with Disney workers who had been forced to train their H1B replacements before being laid off.
+He campaigned with Disney workers who had been forced to train their H-1B replacements before being laid off.

-However, in December, just before taking office, Trump pleaded many Trump supporters pleaded with the incoming president, asking him to take action or reform or abandon the program.
+However, in December, just before taking office, Trump pleaded, many Trump supporters pleaded with the incoming president, asking him to take action or reform or abandon the program.

 They cited the fact that Google, Amazon, Microsoft, and others had laid off thousands of American workers last year while applying for thousands of new H-1B guest workers.